Colossus (Ferris wheel): 1984 New Orleans World's Fair

-Six Flags St. Louis
+Mid America Adventure

 Colossus stands where the Pet-A-Pet petting zoo used to be.
 It was removed in 1985 to make room for the addition of Colossus in the 1986 season.

 In 1988, an animated Jack-o'-lantern face made up of orange lights, nicknamed "Jack", and a corresponding lighting program were installed on Colossus for the very first year of Fright Nights (now Fright Fest) at the park.
 While the lights stayed on the ride all-year afterwards, they were only used for the Halloween season.
 The light program returned every year until 2016, when it was removed.

 In 1992, 2,200 lights were added to the ride for the main season, which displayed a 24-pattern performance with a starburst finale.
 During the months that the park was closed, they displayed a giant clock face which was visible to those passing on nearby Interstate 44.

 Incidents

 On June 18, 2009, a power outage at the park stranded some guests on rides, forcing them to have to wait until they were manually released by park officials.
 Colossus was the most difficult ride to release riders from, because, with no power, it had to be manually cranked to get the passengers to the ground, which took about 75 minutes.